knownasilya/ember-query-params/README.md

 See the [Changelog] for version changes.

+## How It Works

+Basically the idea is that there is a central service that stores all QP values and from which you can subscribe to QP changes.

+We make this simple by providing a mixin for your route that sets up default QP values on the service from your controller, and hooks into the system for QP changes on URL updates.
+The controller also gets automatic subscriptions for all of it's own QPs.

+You can also use the service yourself, i.e. `paramsRelay: Ember.inject.service()` anywhere else, and get access to setting, getting and subscribing to the QP changes.

 ## Usage

 Setup your route with the `AutoSubscribe` mixin so we can listen for changes